Treating shoulder pain

 - surgery (in some cases)

-These are described in more detail below, and you can also see a summary of the pros and cons of these treatments, which allows you to easily compare your options.
+The various treatments for shoulder pain are outlined below.
+You can also read a summary of the pros and cons of the treatments for shoulder pain, allowing you to compare your treatment options.

 As well as pain, you may also have reduced strength or movement in your shoulder.
 In this case, a combination of different treatments may be used.

 Read more about treating frozen shoulder.

 Depending on what is causing your shoulder pain, your GP may recommend that you avoid certain activities or movements that could make your symptoms worse.

 For example, in the early, painful stage of frozen shoulder, you may be advised to avoid activities that involve lifting your arms above your head and stretching vigorously.
 However, you should continue using your shoulder for other activities, because keeping it still could make your symptoms worse.

 If you have shoulder instability, you may be advised to avoid any movements that are likely to make the instability worse, such as overarm throwing or bench pressing.

 If you have sprained your acromioclavicular joint (the joint at the top of your shoulder), you may be advised to avoid activities that involve moving your arm across your body (such as a golf swing or weightlifting).
 You should keep the shoulder mobile with light tasks if possible, but avoid heavy lifting and contact sports for 8 to 12 weeks.
 You may also be given a sling (a supportive bandage) to wear to support your arm for up to a week after your injury.
 Osteoarthritis is the most common cause of acromioclavicular joint disorders.

 If you injure your shoulder – for example, while playing sport – you can apply an ice pack to the affected area to reduce pain and inflammation.